elephantsofneptune/presidency/README.md

     Then { validate uniqueness of user_id }

 home/index.html.erb
-  displays president vote counts displays presidents for voting sets the current user's id as the voter inside the form
+  displays list of presidents for voting if user has not voted displays voting results to date if user has voted sets the current user's id as the voter inside the form sets candidate id in form upon selecting radio box

 logins/show.html.erb
   displays the login screen